Lenox School for Boys

-Lenox School was a private preparatory school for boys in grades nine through twelve in Lenox, Massachusetts.
-The school was affiliated with the Episcopal Church (United States).
+Lenox School was an Episcopal independent, college-preparatory boarding school for boys in grades nine through twelve in Lenox, Massachusetts, in the United States.

-School history
+History

 The school opened in 1926 under the leadership of Rev. G. Gardner Monks, the school's first headmaster.
-His son Robert A. G. Monks was born while he and his wife were serving the school.
-In 1946 the Rev. Robert L. Curry, D.D. became the second and longest serving headmaster, leaving in 1969.
-Over the years Lenox's enrollment ranged from 150 to 250 boys with about 32 teachers or masters.
-The school was modeled on the English public school system and instead of grades to designate classes, the term 'forms' was used.
-Third Form referred to the freshman year through the Sixth Form for the senior year.
-The school used a system of 'prefects' who were members of the Sixth Form and were elected by the senior class or appointed by the headmaster.
+Monks' son Robert A. G. Monks was born while he and his wife served the school.
+In 1946, Robert L. Curry became the second and longest-serving headmaster, leaving in 1969.
+Over the years, Lenox's enrollment ranged from 150 to 250 boys, with about 32 teachers or masters.
+The school was modeled on the U.K. school system, using 'forms' rather than 'grades'.
+The third form referred to the first year, sixth form for the senior year.
+The school used a prefectorial system of sixth form members elected by the senior class or appointed by the headmaster.

-It was primarily a residential boarding school, with some day students commuting from the surrounding region of the central Berkshire Hills.
-The church influence was felt through a number of Episcopal clergy faculty members, required sacred studies classes and a daily chapel service at Trinity Episcopal Church.
-In addition to strong academic standards, the school was notable for its sports teams.
+The school was primarily boarding, with some day students commuting from the surrounding region of the central Berkshire Hills.
+Episcopal influence was administered by several clergy faculty members, required sacred studies classes, and a daily chapel service at Trinity Episcopal Church.
+In addition to academic standards, the school was notable for its sports teams.
 The motto of the school was Non Ministrari-Sed Ministrare; "not to be ministered unto but to minister" or more commonly translated as "not to be served but to serve".

 Eventually, financial problems led to the school's closure.
 A 1972 merger with the Bordentown Military Institute was an uncomfortable alliance between two disparate school cultures.
-By the following school year, the combined entity was closed, as the Vietnam War had reduced the popularity of a military education.
+By the following school year, the combined entity was closed, as the Vietnam War had reduced the popularity of military education.
 The fate of the school was not unique among private secondary schools in the central Berkshires.
-By the mid-1970s neighboring Foxhollow School, Windsor Mountain School, Cranwell Preparatory School (Jesuit) and Stockbridge School had all closed.
+By the mid-1970s, neighboring Fox Hollow School, Windsor Mountain School, Cranwell Preparatory School (Jesuit), and Stockbridge School had all closed.
 Like Lenox School, these were small boarding schools serving students from throughout the northeast and sometimes beyond, occupying campuses that were once grand estates, often referred to as 'Berkshire Cottages' by their seasonal Gilded Age occupants.

 The core of the school's campus is now the site of Shakespeare & Company.
-In spite of nearly five decades passing since the closure of Lenox School for Boys, student loyalty is reflected in an active alumni organization that produces a quarterly newsletter and convenes an annual Fall reunion in Lenox.
+An alumni organization produces a quarterly newsletter and convenes an annual fall reunion in Lenox.